LISTEN TO THIS ARTICLE:

-What are Bipolar and Related Disorders?
+What are the types of Bipolar and Related Disorders?

 We all experience natural variations in our moods.
 Some days we awake feeling more positive and energetic than others; it is a normal part of life.
 However, some people experience much more severe extremes.
 These extremes are mania, hypomania, and major depression.